Client Asset Management Platform (CAMP)

 Module Designs & Design Hurdles

 CAMP is a client asset management platform built around a modular system of financial data panels — each surfacing a different view of an advisor's book of business.
-The design challenge was coherence at scale: making dozens of distinct modules feel like one cohesive tool rather than a collection of independent dashboards.
+The design challenge was to make dozens of distinct modules feel like one cohesive tool rather than a collection of independent dashboards.
 A shared visual language and deliberate information hierarchy kept advisors oriented across the full surface.
 The guiding question throughout: what does an advisor with 100+ clients need to see, and when?

 Alerts Module